Spencerx/AstraAI/Inference/README.md

 ---

-## 4. Load the model into Ollama
+## 2. Load the model into Ollama

-Create the Ollama model using the `Modelfile` from Step 3:
+Create the Ollama model using the `Modelfile` from Step2 in [ModelFiles/README.md](https://github.com/AIModCon/modcon-hpc/tree/main/ModelFiles/READ)

     ollama create my-ollama-model -f <path-to-modelfile-in-Step3>